SolaceTraining/solace-workshop-scs/codelab.md

 ###
 * Note that in the application.yml file the bindings that are listed include input, outputFeature, and outputNoFeature as defined in our custom bindings interface.
 * If not using PubSub+ in PCF, update the host, msgVpn, clientUsername, clientPassword in the application.yml file so we can connect to the PubSub+ service
-* Deploy the app in the same manner that you've been deploying the others. (**Don't forget to update the service in the manifest.yml file to point to your PubSub+ service!**)

 #### Processor using Dynamic Destinations
 Negative